staskut/find-the-ship/README.md

 ## Contact

+I hope you have as much fun as I did playing with this dataset.
 For suggestions, comments or questions you can email me at `luis.i.reyes.castro@gmail.com`.
 In case you download this dataset from Kaggle, you can find the original repository [here](https://github.com/luis-i-reyes-castro/find-the-ship).